BigBIueWhale/multilateration_visualizer/README.md

 1. P for power in the "Inverse of the sum of squared differences" formula.
 2. L for the brightness allowance for each tag.

+# System Requirements
+- x86_64 Windows 10 22H2 or x86_64 Windows 11 23H2

+- 16 GB RAM

+- No strict requirements for storage technology or capacity

+- System support for WebGL.
+Dedicated graphics card recommended

+- CPU with 6 CPU cores- 3 cores for Rust app, at least 2 cores for Electron app

 # Release Notes
 ### 1.0.2
 https://github.com/BigBIueWhale/multilateration_visualizer/tree/RLS_01_00_02_2024_03_24/release

-- Fix some graphics glitches in renderer
+- Fix some graphics glitches in renderer, and improve graphics in general

 - Add app logo

 - Good default camera view (instead of being zoomed into the cube by default)

-- Fix warning when reloading Electron app 9 times (event emitter leak).
+- Fix warning when reloading Electron app 9 times (event emitter leak)

 ### 1.0.1
 https://github.com/BigBIueWhale/multilateration_visualizer/tree/RLS_01_00_01_2024_03_24/release